Last Updated on by

-You can also opt for the starter and economy package that goes for $229.96 and $259.95, or go for the Ultimate Package, which includes 16 devices, sensors and accessories for $540 (For the latest prices and discounts, check here).
+You can also opt for the starter and economy package, or go for the Ultimate Package, which includes 16 devices, sensors and accessories (For the latest prices and discounts, check here).

 You can just add more devices as you need them.
-For instance, you can add a SimpliCam, which sells for $99, or get an entry sensor, motion sensor, glassbreak sensor, smoke detector, carbon monoxide detector, panic button, keychain remote, siren, freeze sensor, and water sensor.
+For instance, you can add a SimpliCam, or get an entry sensor, motion sensor, glassbreak sensor, smoke detector, carbon monoxide detector, panic button, keychain remote, siren, freeze sensor, and water sensor.

 With SimpliSafe, you do not have to pay an arm and a leg to secure your home.
 They have very affordable devices, sensors, and monitoring plans.
 However, SimpliSafe does not really work well with third-party devices, which means you have to use devices and sensors from the SimpliSafe brand.